Cheppar/jewathu1/README.md

 - A variety of Saccoss ply this route.
 Saccoos prefer over loading goods and passengers to maximise of profits.
 - Rail cabins can be renovated to facilitate an alternative mode of transport.

+### Education
+- Education is a means of improving welfare.
+- inequality declines as the average level of education inccreases.
+- The planning area, does not have a public pre-primmary schoool. the only pre-primmary school is attached to Njoro Township Primary
+- There are three primary scchoools within accessible distance.
+According to the consultant, the planning area has no adequate public primary schhols to serve the existing population.
+- There ar no Secondary schools in the planning area.
+However, there are several secondary schools surrounding the centres.
+- Njoro Technical institute is the only tertiary institution serving the area..

+### Health facilities
+- Njoro Health Centre serves residents of Jewathu, it is within accesible distance.
+- While touring the area, You shouldnt expect a Library, a disaster management facility, librrary or law court.

+### Security
+- Jewathu, hosts Njoro Police Station.
+Acting as the Headquarters for the police division in Njoro.
+- It has a Directorate of Criminal Investigation branch.
+- Adjacent to the Police station, is County Governmment of Nakuru Officces.
+- It hosts Nakuru County Departmment of Environment and Physical planning and Licnsing and Land rates office.
+- The National Governmment offices are adjacent to the County offices.
+- The commpound hosts National Government Constituency Development Fund, and Deputy County Commissioner for Njoro Sub County and Administration Police Office.
+-